 Disability Services Manager

-The role of Disability Services Manager is to develop, manage and implement a disability services program for Aboriginal and non Aboriginal people within the Mawarnkarra Health Service area for Mawarnkarra Health Service.
-To undertake and perform the role of Evidence, Access and Coordination of Planning within the NDIS program.
+The role of the Disability Services Manager is to develop, manage and implement a disability services program for Aboriginal and non-Aboriginal people within the Mawarnkarra Health Service area for Mawarnkarra Health Service.
+To undertake and perform the role of Evidence, Access, and Coordination of Planning within the NDIS program.
 To lead the Remote Community Connectors and ensure objectives are met.

 SKILLS, EXPERIENCE AND ATTRIBUTES